 A diagnosis of schizophrenia can be devastating not only for the individual but also for their loved ones.
 It can be difficult to think clearly, manage emotions, and even function properly.
 However, caring for an older loved one with schizophrenia doesn’t mean they can’t live a meaningful life.

 While dealing with a loved one’s schizophrenia can be difficult, there are ways to help guide them on the road to recovery.
 Here are five essential care tips for older loved ones with schizophrenia.

 1. Understand What They’re Experiencing

-There is no harm in trying to explain that those experiences are not real, however you need to approach with caution and be sensitive about the situation.
+There is no harm in trying to explain that those experiences are not real, however, you need to approach with caution and be sensitive about the situation.
 You will also have to understand what they are experiencing to learn how to detect the early onset.

 2. Work With the Doctor

-Once the doctor has given the proper diagnoses, they will recommend the best treatment options for schizophrenia.
+Once the doctor has given the proper diagnosis, they will recommend the best treatment options for schizophrenia.
 Medication is not the only method for treating schizophrenia.
 In fact, there are plenty of options to help manage the symptoms, such as: